 Website rendering

 Website rendering is carried out in real-time from the remote browser.
 The web page is translated into a media stream, which then gets streamed back to the end-user via HTML5 protocol.
-In reality, the browsing experience is made out of images.
+In reality, the browsing experience is made up of images.
 When you look at the source code on the endpoint browser, you will find that the HTML code consists solely of a block of Ericom-generated code.
 This block manages to send and receive images via the media stream.

 Whether the user is accessing the Wall Street Journal or YouTube, they will always get the same source code from Ericom Shield.
 This is ample proof that no local download, drive-by download, or any other contact that may try to hook up into your endpoint will ever get there, as it does not come into contact with the endpoint.
 It runs only remotely in a container outside the local LAN.
 The browser farm does all the heavy — and dangerous — lifting via container-bound browsers that read and execute the user’s uniform resource locator (URL) requests.